Ebenmars/Big-Clock/README.md

 # Clock
  A webpage that features is a digital clock

+Video by Ahmed Jmaii: https://www.pexels.com/video/close-up-view-of-the-earth-2062566/